rawmind0/alpine-traefik/rancher/README.md

 ### Config:

 - http_port = 8080  # Port exposed to get access to the published services.
+- https_port = 8443  # Port exposed to get secured access to the published services.
 - admin_port = 8000  # Port exposed to get admin access to the traefik service.
 - refresh_interval = 60s  # Interval to refresh traefik rules.toml from rancher-metadata.